 She arrives at the wreck and begins the salvage operation.
 Keeping her company are two Soviet surveillance ships.

 For the better part of a month, the Glomar Explorer’s crew toils to hoist K-129’s wreck.
-And with the sub almost up, disaster breaks.
-K-129’s eroding hull tears under the strain of the recovery process and breaks apart.
+And with the sub almost up, disaster strikes: K-129’s eroding hull tears under the strain of the recovery process and breaks apart.
 Only a section of it remains gripped in the Glomar Explorer’s mechanical claw.

 No second attempt is to be made.